softlion/The49.Maui.BottomSheet/README.md

+For ANDROID and iOS only (maui 8 and 9).

-# WARNING
+# WARNING NET9

-The Android version of BottomSheet is incompatible with net9 community popups including mopups.
+The Android version of BottomSheet is incompatible with the net9 "community toolkit" popups and the Mopups control too.
-It's mostly because it does not use Android's BottomSheetDialog, and tries to insert itself as a child of DecorView.
-But Android dialogs are very persistant and it looks like Android manage them as above everything.
-Anyway, in the current version of BottomSheet, it's not working as expected when displaying a sheet from inside a dialog on net9.
+TLDR: if you display a BottoSheet from inside a popup on NET9, it will be displayed behind that popup, thus will not be visible.

+Starting net9, maui (and the community toolkit) changed the way modal dialogs are displayed on Android.
+Instead of creating a plain android View and add it as the last child of the DecorView of the Activity, they used an android Dialog view.
+It looks like Android manages Dialogs differently to make them topmost: whatever you add as a child of a DecorView, a Dialog will always be over it.

+To fix that, this BottomSheet control must migrate to use a BottomSheetDialog.
+TODO !

 # <img src="./The49.Maui.BottomSheet.icon.svg?raw=true" height="24" alt="The49.Maui.BottomSheet icon" /> The49.Maui.BottomSheet